haidershah/android-github/README.md

 return to the app.
 While users see cached data, a synchronous network call is made.
 If it succeeds, the cache is updated with fresh data.

+## Async
+This app uses Kotlin Coroutines for its async background tasks.

 ## Service
 This app uses [Github](https://developer.github.com/v3/) apis as a network service.